 There are also differences in cost and maintenance.
 A regulator requires less maintenance than a rebreather, it costs less, and if it fails; it is less life-threatening.
 While both systems are great, you will have to decide for yourself which one is best to use.

-Rebreather systems are technically a lot more sophisticated and contain more parts.
-Maintenance requirements are more complex and broken parts can be a lot more expensive.
-Replenishable items like the scrubber and the oxygen, nitrox, or trimix tanks can also end up at least as or even more expensive than a regulator and tank setup.
+Closed-circuit diving requires replenishable items like the carbon dioxide scrubber and the oxygen, nitrox, or trimix tanks that can also end up at least as or even more expensive than a regulator and tank setup.

 Other parts that might break, like the oxygen sensors can make it more expensive for rebreather divers to enjoy the wonders underwater.